railsbridge-boston/railsbridge-boston/views/vm_setup.markdown

     </pre>

+### Start and Connect Through VirtualBox

+The easier way is through VirtualBox.
+Start the VirtualBox application.
+On Mac, go to Finder > Applications > Virtual Box.
+On Windows, go to the Start menu.
+A VirtualBox dashboard will open.
+On the left you'll see an item called 'railsbridgebox', and the status 'Powered off'.
+Select it and click the Start button.

+A command line window will open.
+If it asks which OS to boot into, wait and let it accept the default.
+When you're shown a login prompt, use the username 'vagrant' and password 'vagrant'.

+While you're using the VM, your keyboard and mouse clicks will be sent to this program.
+This graphical interface is the most familiar way to use a program, but it can be hard to switch to other applications while it's running.

 ## Disconnect from the virtual machine

-When you're done, type `exit` to disconnect from the virtual machine.
+When you're done working in the virtual machine, type `exit` to disconnect from the virtual machine.

-To stop the virtual machine, type `vagrant halt` from the command line.
+To stop the virtual machine, type `vagrant halt` from the command line, or Machine > Close from the VirtualBox dashboard.

 ## Reminders